github-education-resources/hackconviii/README.md

 </details>

 ## 🏆 Prizes
-Everyone to create an Issue on this repository and complete all tasks in the scavenger hunt will be entered into a drawing for GitHub swag.
 Three winners will be announced at the closing ceremony at `12:00 PM Pacific on Sunday`.
 Can't make the closing ceremony?
 No worries!
-We'll get in touch via social media or email.
+We'll get in touch via social media or email to send you swag.

+To win you must -

+* Be an attendee at HackCon VIII
+* Complete all of the above missions and create an Issue on this repository
+* Complete one final mission at the GitHub Louge (details will be given as soon as your other missions are verified)

 ![scavengerhunt](https://user-images.githubusercontent.com/6633808/90445043-dc5b3280-e093-11ea-8440-c1de3b722115.png)